pavshulin/maskPlugin/README.md

 <p>Mask Plug-in is a jQuery plug-in for entering data in input field.
 It allows correct entering and exception handling of the next user's data: phone number, date, data with fixed length.The major advantage of offered mask: it doesn't allow user to reach empty (not entered) part of input.</p>

 <p>For starting work with mask plug-in you simply need invoke <code>maskPlugin</code> on your input selector, and delegate mask string in
 first argument, and parameteres in second.
-There are a common approach to start work with mask plug-in:</p>
+There is a common approach to start work with mask plug-in:</p>
 <pre><code>$('#input selector').maskPlugin(mask, [parametres]);</code></pre>
 <h5>For Example:</h5>
 <pre><code>$('#phone').maskPlugin('(999) 999-9999');